How to Get a UK Driving License.

 - You’ll drive with a test examiner while you follow GPS (sat nav) instructions as well as an independent driving period where the examiner will give you directions.

 - You’ll also be asked questions related to Show Me Tell Me about how your car operates.

 - You may need to wear a mask depending on what rules are in place at the time you take your exam.

 - If you have a major fault while driving, the examiner will have you return to the test center right away.

 - If you don’t pass your test the first time, you need to wait at least 2 weeks before booking another test.
 The test fee is £62 ($87.)

 - I used an app to help re-book my tests and I highly recommend it – Driving Test Now

 - The driving test has an average pass rate nationally of 45-50% which tells you that it’s tough to pass!

-The best pass rate is among 17 year olds surprisingly and the older you get the harder it is to pass.
+Surprisingly the best pass rate is among 17 year olds.
+Apparently the older you get the harder it is to pass!
 I think if you’ve driven for many years you learn certain habits which, while safe, may not be what the test instructors are looking for.
-It’s very helpful to book a few lessons with an instructor to get a real sense of what the test will require of you.
-Keep looking until you find an instructor you like and trust.